-As organizations collect more data, managing the quality of that data becomes more important every day.
-After all, data is the lifeblood of your organization.
-Data quality management helps by combining organizational culture, technology and data to deliver results that are accurate and useful.
+As organisations collect more data, managing the quality of that data becomes more important every day.
+After all, data is the lifeblood of your organisation.
+Data quality management helps by combining organisational culture, technology and data to deliver results that are accurate and useful.

 Data quality management provides a context-specific process for improving the fitness of data that’s used for analysis and decision making.
 The goal is to create insights into the health of that data using various processes and technologies on increasingly bigger and more complex data sets.